ezyhdxm/ICL/README.md

 # ICL
-Implemetation of a few ICL experiments.
+We are interested in understanding how transformers develop the in-context-learning ability through gradient descent.
+This repo reproduces implemetations of a few ICL experiments.
+Our implemetation is more efficient compared to some of the original implementations (see the [notebook](./Test.ipynb) for more details).
+For demostrations of how to run the experiments, see the [notebook](./markov_attn.ipynb).

 ### 📖 Citations